dylanfeltus/nextplease-docs/source/includes/_requests.md

-title | string | This is the title of the request. content | text | This is the description of the request. category_id | integer | The ID for the category this request belongs to. project_id | integer | If the request is in a project, this will be the ID of that project. public | boolean | This will be true if the request is publicly available.
+title | string | This is the title of the request. content | text | This is the description of the request. category_id | integer | The ID for the category this request belongs to. public | boolean | This will be true if the request is publicly available.
 This is false by default. public_content | text | This is the description that is shown on the public roadmap or changelog. created_at | datetime | When the request was created.